 Skimming these the night before a trip?
 Start with the first question—it covers the habits that prevent most solo problems.

 Outdoor travel involves real risk, and conditions can change quickly.
 This article shares general education—not personalized safety advice.
-For your route and region, follow your land manager’s rules and consider instruction from a qualified guide or outdoor safety professional.
+For your route and region, follow your land manager’s rules and seek guidance from a qualified guide or outdoor safety professional.
 Individual situations, abilities, and local regulations vary.